192 spaces in this area.

 Here you can explore our meeting spaces in London.
 For locals and international travellers alike, London is an attractive and buzzing business city.
 Not only can our spaces be hired by the hour or by the day, you can also rely on our spaces to have the latest gadgets, fastest Wi-Fi, freshest coffee - and even gourmet catering if required.
 Spacebase brings together inspiring spaces, expert advice and professional services for whatever the work occasion.

-Stay flexible in uncertain times!
+Stay safe and flexible in uncertain times!

 Guests: 1 - 12